Originally published: 5.NOV.2019

 - Stimulate and maintain “feel good” endorphins released by the brain.

-- Controlling hair growth and prevents hair thinning and loss.
+- Control hair growth and prevent hair thinning and loss.

-The only sure way to have a better understanding of your hormone levels is to begin regular testing.
-LetsGetChecked offer female fertility and hormone testing to offer women the best insights.
+The only sure way to have a better understanding of your hormone and estrogen levels is to begin regular testing.

 The LetsGetChecked range of Female Hormone Testing options can offer a broad picture of a woman’s hormonal health.
 Whether you are concerned or curious that you may be experiencing estrogen dominance symptoms or signs of a hormonal imbalance, it’s important to find out more.

 - The test is shipped directly to you

 - Activate your test and answer a few health-related questions

 - Your health record will be reviewed by a medical team member and should you need any support services, they will be provided

 - Collect your sample at a time that suits you